Conversion therapy report reveals 'urgent' need for safeguarding

 The report by the Ozanne Foundation asked the views of 4,600 people who identified as gay, lesbian, bisexual or same-sex attracted, including 458 people who had direct experience of conversion therapy.
 The Ozanne Foundation said the responses came primarily from those with a Christian faith background.

-Shockingly, 22 people said they had been asked to have sex with someone of the opposite sex in a bid to cure their same-sex attractions.
+Shockingly, 22 people said they had been forced to have sex with someone of the opposite sex in a bid to cure their same-sex attractions.

 The study said that these attempts were 'overwhelmingly unsuccessful', with nearly three-quarters stating that 'it